magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 As you know, when evaluated in boolean context, `nil` is like
 `false`.
-I would prefer that the last expression would returned
+I would prefer that the last expression return
 `false`, but I can live with it.

 ## Digression about corner cases